terremotoBCN/terremotoBCN/README.md

 ### Hi there 👋

-I'm a UI/UX designer & FrontEnd Developer from Barcelona.
+I'm a Designer & FrontEnd Engenier from Barcelona.